Being oversensitive can feel a blessing and a curse.

 ADHD – attention deficit hyperactivity disorder causes impulsivity, which can include emotional impulsivity (try our ADHD quiz to see if you might have it).

-Major Depression – depression causes cycles of negative thinking so that we interpret everything as against us, then have bigger emotional responses then those around us understand.
+Major Depression – depression causes cycles of negative thinking so that we interpret everything as against us, then have bigger emotional responses than those around us understand.

 Social anxiety – anxiety causes overthinking, which means we can be oversensitive.